 Therefore, the employee has the right to inspect the data stored about him.
 This includes not only the personnel file, but also all data otherwise stored about his person.

-In addition, the employee has the right to have sensitive data about him or her withheld by the employer.
-This is the case, for example, with information about Sick leave or the state of health is the case.
-In principle, the employer may also only pass on personal data about the employee if this is necessary for the fulfillment of the employment contract or if consent has been given.
+In addition, the employee has the right to Sensitive data about him or her may be withheld by the employer.
+This is the case, for example, with information about Sick leave or the state of health.
+In principle, the employer may personal data about the employee only if this is necessary for the fulfillment of the employment contract or if consent has been given.

 If the employer asks the employee things that should not be asked, the employee may also remain silent or even lie.